 - Section 1.
-Chief Executive Officer.
-The Board shall appoint a competent Chief Executive Officer who shall be its direct executive representative in the management of the Hospital District.
-The Chief Executive Officer shall be given the necessary authority and responsibility to operate all its activities and departments, subject only to such policies as may be adopted, and such orders as may be issued by the Board or by any of its committees to which it has delegated power for such action.
-He shall act as the duly authorized representative of the Board in all matters in which the Board has not formally designated some other person to act.
-The Chief Executive Officer shall be an ex officio member of the Board without vote. - Section 2.
+Chief Administrative Officer.
+The Board shall appoint a competent Chief Administrative Officer known as the Chief Executive Officer (CEO) who shall be its direct executive representative in the management of the Hospital District.
+The Chief Executive Officer shall be given the necessarv authority and responsibility to operate all its activities and departments, subject only to such policies as may be adopted, and such orders as may be issued by the Board.
+The Chief Executive Officer shall be an ex officio member of the Board without vote.
+The Chief Executive Officer serves at the will of the Board and is entitled to the compensation determined by the Board. - Section 2.
 Authority and Responsibility.
 The authority and responsibility of the Chief Executive Officer shall include: - a.
 Carrying out all polices established by the Board. - b.
 Development, and submission to the Board for approval, of a plan or organization of the personnel and others concerned with the operation of the Hospital District. - c.
-Preparation of an annual budget showing the expected receipts and expenditures as required by the Board. - d.
-Selection, employment, control and discharge of employees, and development and maintenance of personnel policies and practices. - e.
+Preparation of an annual District budget showing the expected receipts and expenditures as required by the Board. - d.
+Selection, employment, control, and discharge of employees, and development and maintenance of personnel policies and practices. - e.
 Maintenance of physical properties in a good state of repair and operating condition. - f.
-Supervision of all business affairs to ensure that funds are collected and expended to the best possible advantage. - g.
+Supervision of all District business affairs to ensure that funds are collected and expended to the best possible advantage. - g.
 Cooperation with the Medical Staff and with all those concerned with the rendering of professional service to the end that high quality care shall be rendered to the patients. - h.
-Presentation to the Board of periodic reports reflecting the periodic reports reflecting the professional service and financial activities of the Hospital District and preparation and submission of such special reports as may be required by the Board. - i.
-Represented at all meetings of the Board and committees thereof.
+Presentation to the Board of periodic reports reflecting the professional services and financial activities of the Hospital District; and preparation and submission of such special reports as may be required by the Board. - i.
+Update the Board on all activities of the District and any current or potential litigation pertaining to the District. - j.
+Represented at all meetings of the Board and its committees as needed.